cs3157/recitations/D-Bits-Binary-C-Basics/bits-binary-and-c-basics.md

 The bitwise shift operators, `<<` and `>>`, shift their left operand by the number of digits specified by the right operand.
 Left shifting always fills vacated bits by zero.

-Right shifting varies from machine to machine and whether or not we're talking unsigned or signed.
+Right shifting depends on whether we're dealing with signed or unsigned numbers.
+Unsigned numbers and positive signed numbers fill vacated bits with zero.
+Right-shifting negative signed numbers can produce varying results depending on the machine and compiler.

 ```
 int x = 2;  // 000010 in binary